 This plan is not for beginners!
 It’s OK if you are a first-time marathoner, but you should not use this plan if you are a beginning runner.
 You need to establish a solid base before trying to run a marathon.

 The amount of distance run each week is also carefully calculated to help avoid training injuries.
-The plan doesn’t increase weekly mileage by more than 10% over the previous stretch week, with just one minor exception.
+The 16 week marathon training schedule doesn’t increase weekly mileage by more than 10% over the previous stretch week, with just one minor exception.

 You also need to find a way to fuel your body during your long runs.
 The most readily accessible source of energy for your muscles is found in the form of glycogen — which is actually stored in your muscles.

 Most people run out of glycogen at around 50 minutes of sustained activity.
 At this point, your body will start burning fat for energy.
 But this process is much less efficient and will cause your performance to suffer.

 This is why marathoners use performance gels and/or sports drinks.
 If you take in easily converted carbs (like those found in gels and sports drinks), those carbs will start to be available to your body roughly 45 to 50 minutes later — right when you start running out of glycogen.

 I prefer sports gels, so I consume one pack before starting on my long run.
 I then carry enough packs with me to consume another every 45 minutes.
 In this way, I provide my body with a constant stream of easily converted carbs throughout my long run.

 Of course, you also need water.
 Some people carry water with them.
 There are a wide variety of hydration packs available.
 Pick one that you are most comfortable with and use it.
 Rather than carrying a pack with shoulder straps, I personally prefer a waist pack.
 My favorite (tried and tested over many years) is the CamelBak FlashFlo waist pack.